muhammadnaqdi/ciche/README.md

 # ciche
-A small compiler for a tiny C-like language
+An educational compiler for a tiny C-like language